TurboGears/tg2docs/docs/building_docs.rst

     sense, and whether mpdedersen's bitbucket tutorial covers all it needs to.
     (note:   I think they make basic sense, but...
 I'm not an expert)
 .. todo:: review and edit, in general...
-    big edit issue:  this now seems like too much for a readme, and I've started using rst type commands.
-Perhaps the commands should be broken off into a tutorial, and provide a link to the tutorial.
     I still recommend highlighting some of the volunteer opportunities.
 .. todo::  working towards no warnings.    found memcache install above is NOT
     good, and also need to install tgext.geo - however, one of dependencies